BilgerSF/TechDegree-REST-API-9/README.md

 To create a back-end application that allows users to manage courses on a school’s database by allowing them the request and insert data into the school’s database.

 ## Installation
-1-Install all the dependencies(nmp modules)
+Install all the dependencies(nmp modules) npm install
-- npm install
-2-Start the server
+Start the server
--npm nodemon app.js
+ npm nodemon app.js
-3-Send request to the server by an API tool.
+Send request to the server by an API tool.